shy221/cse216teamname/backend/README.md

         check the response format

 Google OAuth work flow (phase3):
-    1. Front-end sends an authenticate token to backend /login
+    1. Front-end sends an id_token to backend /login
-    2. Backend access user email using the access token
+    2. Backend access user email using the id_token
     3. Backend checks whether a user with the given email exists in our own database (if not, create a new user) and generates a session key